johannesstroebele91/mongodb-library/3_operations/crud-operations/2_read_find.md

 - because it could potentially yield millions of documents
 - therefore MongoDB aborts after a certian amount of objects
-  - the command `it` can be used to show more
+  - the command `it` can be used to show more of the request batch
+  - and is also good because mostly many documents (e.g. products)
+  - are shown on multiple pages

 The reason that `it` command is possible is